-You can change a custody or visitation order at any time, but not for just any reason.
-For example, you can’t modify the agreement just because you’d prefer to spend more time with your child, and you also can’t modify it because you want your child to have less time with your ex (unless, of course, your ex is harming or neglecting your child in some way.)
+You can request a visitation or child custody modification at any time, but not for just any reason.
+For example, you can’t modify the agreement just because you’d prefer to spend more time with your child, and you also can’t modify it because you want your child to have less time with your ex (unless, of course, your ex is harming or neglecting your child in some way).

 Custody and visitation orders can also be modified when one parent becomes unable to care for the child.
 For example, if your ex has primary custody, but then becomes seriously ill and is unable to provide or care for your child, you may be able to take over primary custody yourself.
-If you have evidence that your child is being mistreated or neglected in their other parent’s home, that’s also a good reason to modify custody.
+If you have evidence that your child is being mistreated or neglected in their other parent’s home, that’s also a good reason to request a child custody modification.

-In some cases, you may want to approach the other parent with your request to modify the custody or visitation order.
+In some cases, you may want to approach the other parent with your request for visitation or child custody modification order.
 This isn’t always a good idea, but if you and your child’s other parent are on generally friendly terms and are usually able to work together for the good of your child, then you should start with them.
 If they agree with your proposed changes, getting a modification will be much simpler.
 You can both sign a modified parenting plan and submit it to the court, and most likely it will be approved.